The variable in the PHP scope can be defined as the variable that already defined in anywhere and can be accessed from another place.

-As I mentioned, the scope is a variable that can be defined in a place and invoked as a reference in another place.
+As I mentioned, “scope” refers to a variable that can be defined in one place and invoked as a reference in another place.

-If you see this puzzle, you will find 4 layers installed correctly, but there is an additional layer would not work in its new position because it invoked incorrectly or invoked in a wrong position.
+If you examine this puzzle, you will find four layers installed correctly, but there is an additional layer that will not work in its new position because it is invoked incorrectly or in the wrong position.

-This process is called the variable scope in PHP.
+This process is called variable scope in PHP.

-To understand what I mean, you have to change the way of thinking and change the layers of this puzzle into variables and functions in PHP.
-And let me know does that work with you.
+To understand what I mean, you have to change your way of thinking and transform the layers of this puzzle into variables and functions in PHP.
+Let me know if that works for you.

-Define a variable and invoke it as a reference in another place, this is the concept of the scope in any programming language.
+Defining a variable and invoking it as a reference in another place embodies the concept of scope in any programming language.

-The local scope variable is the variable that can be defined inside a code block, so you can access it in the same block.
-For example.
+The local scope variable is one that is defined inside a code block, making it accessible only within the same block.
+For example:

 function func() {